ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     is performed at every timestep regardless of this parameter.

 * ``warpx.use_hybrid_QED`` (`bool`; default: 0)
-    Will use the Hybird QED Maxwell solver when pushing fields: a QED correction is added to the field solver to solve non-linear Maxwell's equations, according to [Quantum Electrodynamics vacuum polarization solver, P. Carneiro et al., `ArXiv 2016 <https://arxiv.org/abs/1607.04224>`__].
+    Will use the Hybrid QED Maxwell solver when pushing fields: a QED correction is added to the field solver to solve non-linear Maxwell's equations, according to :cite:t:`param-GrismayerNJP2021`.
     Note that this option can only be used with the PSATD build.
 Furthermore, one must set ``warpx.grid_type = collocated`` (which otherwise would be ``staggered`` by default).